Laini Freier

-Laini Freier (/de/ FRY-er; born 24 July 2001) is an Australian retired professional soccer player who played as a winger for A-League Women club Brisbane Roar and represented the Australia women's national team (the Matildas).
+Laini Freier (/de/ FRY-er; born 24 July 2001) is an Australian retired professional soccer player who most notably played as a winger for A-League Women club Brisbane Roar and represented the Australia women's national team (the Matildas).

-Freier is the twin sister of VfL Wolfsburg player and fellow Matilda, Sharn Freier.
+She is the twin sister of VfL Wolfsburg and Matildas player Sharn Freier.
 The two played at Brisbane Roar together in the 2024–25 A-League Women season.

-Freier retired, aged 24, from both international and club soccer at the end of 2025.
+Laini retired, aged 24, from both international and club soccer at the end of 2025.
+She indicated that she would be focusing on her family life and work career.